What Is Raku Pottery: Facts and Tips for Beginner Potters

 Raku Pottery Originated in Japan

 Ever watched a traditional Japanese tea ceremony?
 They use Raku ware.
 The tea master appreciated this art form because of its beautiful simplicity and unpretentiousness.
-From 1580 to 2020, Raku wares remain some of the most highly sought Japanese ceramics because of their aesthetic appeal.
-Many people think of Raku pottery as the embodiment of Zen.
+From 1580 to 2020, Raku wares have remained among the most highly sought-after Japanese ceramics for their aesthetic appeal.
+Many people consider Raku pottery the embodiment of Zen.

 Traditional Japanese vs Western Raku

 Traditional Japanese Raku differs from the Western Raku technique.
-Japanese Raku tends to use neutral colors like blacks and browns, while Western Raku uses bright metallics.
+Japanese Raku tends to use neutral colors such as black and brown, while Western Raku uses bright metallics.

 Western Raku tends to look Avante-Garde.
 Paul Soldner, an American ceramic artist, received credit for Raku gaining popularity in the West.

-Raku in the West has little understanding of the Japanese tea ceremony, whereas Traditional Japanese Raku is commonly associated with the tea ceremony, which is a spiritual process in Zen that can last up to four hours.
+Raku in the West has little understanding of the Japanese tea ceremony, whereas Traditional Japanese Raku is commonly associated with it, a spiritual process in Zen that can last up to four hours.

 Raku: Meaning of the Name

-Raku translates roughly to, “Happiness in the accident.”
+Raku translates roughly to “Happiness in the accident.”
 Some believe this name came about from potters who took joy in the process of shaping their Raku wares.
-Paul Soldner said that The Japanese think of Raku as something pleasurable and a process of enjoyment.
+Paul Soldner said that the Japanese think of Raku as pleasurable and an enjoyable process.
 The term could also be thought of as comfort.

 The Cosmos in a Tea Bowl